-- 1. This subject aims at making the students to understand the relevance of various components of hydrologic cycle, which are responsible for spatial and temporal distribution of water availability in any region. - 2.
-To Understand different rain gauges and Perform various kind of Rainfall Analysis - 3.
-To estimate various losses such as evaporation, Evapotranspiration and Infiltration. - 4.
-It has evolved as a science in response to the need to understand the complex water system of the earth and help solve water problems. - 5.
-To impart the knowledge on Precipitation, Abstraction and Runoff processes of hydrologic cycle, their estimation and field measurements and Water harvesting methods. - 6.
-To impart knowledge in soil erosion and sedimentation to estimate the life of the reservoir.
+- This subject aims at making the students to understand the relevance of various components of hydrologic cycle, which are responsible for spatial and temporal distribution of water availability in any region. - It has evolved as a science in response to the need to understand the complex water system of the earth and help solve water problems.

-At the end of the course, students will be able to
+At the end of the course,